geekpradd/PyDictionary/README.md

 Replace word with the word parameter and 'code' with the Google Translate Language code

-##PyDictionary for Javascript

-Here is a client side implmentation for the PyDictionary API in Javascript:

-<a href="https://github.com/geekpradd/PyDictionary-Javascript">PyDictionary for Javascript</a>
+You can view the source here: <a href="https://github.com/geekpradd/PyDictionary-Flask-API">PyDictionary Flask</a>

-##Apps using PyDictionary
+###Apps using PyDictionary

 Check this awesome pygame windows game created by RajK853 that improves your vocabulary by using PyDictionary: